This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Cree (NYSE:CREE)

 - Rising Competition Can Reduce Cree's Market Share: A general shift to LED lighting in the lighting market is expected to be the primary growth driver for the LED industry, as demand from the backlight market nears saturation.
 Cree is confident that it is well positioned to continue to win in LED lighting.
 Though the company has made significant progress growing both the volume and product base of its lighting business over the last several years, it believes that there is still a lot of untapped potential in terms of both revenue and profitability.
 Cree is looking to improve its brand positioning in both the commercial and consumer markets.
 However, rising competition from bigger players, such as Nichia Corporation, GE and Philips, can limit Cree’s growth potential in the future.
 Further, a tough competition from Chinese players can make it challenging for Cree to make a good profit margin and at the same time retain its market share.
-We forecast Cree’s Lighting market share to remain at current levels over the rest of our review period.
-However, if Cree might not able to maintain its market share due to an increasing competitive environment.
-If Cree's Lighting market share declines by 500 basis points going ahead, there can be 15% downside to out price estimate.
+We forecast Cree’s Lighting market share to decline marginally over our review period.
+However, if Cree manages to increase its market share to 15%, there will be a more than 10% upside in our price estimate for the company.

 Cree, Inc. is a leading innovator of lighting-class light emitting diodes (LEDs), LED lighting and semiconductor solutions for wireless and power applications.
 Its products are used in applications such as general illumination, video displays, automotive, electronic signs and signals, variable-speed motors and wireless systems.
 Its LED products consist of LED components, LED chips, LED lighting products and SiC wafers.
 As it develops and improves LED technology, and the market continues to focus on energy efficiency, the potential market for LED lighting will continue to expand.